Wednesday, June 17, 2026

 • Avoid rainy season: October to December, when heavy rain and strong winds may affect access

-Respect local culture, spiritual values, and pagoda regulations
+Respect local culture and pagoda rules

 Linh Ung Pagodas are sacred religious sites, so visitors should show proper respect for local beliefs and temple practices to maintain a peaceful atmosphere during their visit.